T0rquemada/computer_shop/README.md

 ## Little things & Bugs
 - [ ] Make body in pop up, and clear it depending on body, not how it looks now
-- [ ] Multiply JSON-response when delete last item from cart
 - [X] After delete item in cart on php Array of items transforms in object of items

 ## Project tree